Convenient. Frequent. Efficient. Simple. Direct. Regionally Connected. These are the goals for transit in Bellevue as established by the

 The plan establishes scalable short- and long-term strategies, and identifies projects that will foster a high-quality transit system to meet Bellevue’s needs through 2030.

-- Document Library page has information related to any subject addressed in the Transit Master Plan.
+- Document Library page has information related to all subjects addressed in the Transit Master Plan.

 - Public Involvement page.
-Presentations, minutes and other materials associated with public hearings about the Transit Master Plan since July 2012.
+Presentations, minutes and other materials associated with public hearings about the Transit Master Plan from 2012 to 2014.